 The History of ROW Adventures by founder Peter Grubb

 ROW Adventures is the life passion of myself and wife, Betsy Bowen.
-For over 36 years we have poured our heart and soul into creating adventure travel experiences that enrich lives and exceed expectations.
+Since 1979, we have poured our heart and soul into creating adventure travel experiences that enrich lives and exceed expectations.
 The result is a loyal following of travelers who trust us with their vacation dreams time and time again.

 One reason we've earned this trust is that we have an intimate connection to every adventure we offer and have personally researched and developed all our vacation itineraries.
 While we began as an adventure travel company with a focus on white water rafting trips, we've grown to a company with an eclectic collection of adventures around the world.